 The results of written exams will be published on itslearning no later than 4 weeks after the exam.No exam results can be provided by phone.
 If the 4-week deadline is cannot be met, itslearning will be notified.

 The results of oral exams will be announcedorally immediately after the exam.
-Find guide to Itslearning here.
+Go to the Itslearning guide.

 On itslearning you can see all your results from both written and oral exams.